Driving in Spain

-- Before starting the journey, the driver and all passengers must fasten their seat belts.
-The seat belts must stay fastened while driving.
+- Before starting the journey, the driver and passengers must fasten their seat belts and they must remain fastened during the duration of travel.

 - Emergency phone numbers: 090 for police, 112 for an ambulance.